peterhinch/micropython-micro-gui/README.md

 ### Callback

-This receives an initial arg being the widget instance followed by any user supplied args.
-They can be bound methods, typically of a `Screen` subclass.
-`cb_move` runs when the value changes but before the update is processed, enabling dynamic color change.
+The callback receives an initial arg being the widget instance followed by any user supplied args.
+The callback can be a bound method, typically of a `Screen` subclass.
+The callback runs when the widget is instantiated and whenever the value changes.
+This enables dynamic color change.

 ### Callback legendcb